Contents On This Page

 White spots on nails cause as you may already know by now is injuries and not some lack of deficiency in your body per day, says Jessica Krant

-The injury inflicted spots on nails on the other hand usually doesn’t take long to heal.
-In fact, they grow along with the nails which may take approximately 6 months.
+The injury inflicted spots on nails, on the other hand, usually doesn’t take long to heal.
+They grow along with the nails, which may take approximately 6 months.

 Other types of injuries such as;

 2. And putting ill-fitted shoes ( shoes that are way too tight) Can as well lead to white spots on your nails.

 Are these the only causes of white dots or lines on my nails?
 NO.

 4. Certain disease